rcsgrv/HelpDeskTicketingSystem/README.md

 ### Install Dependencies

-To innstall required packages run the following in the terminal:
+To install required packages run the following in the terminal:

 pip install -r requirements.txt